CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 ## Relocations

-A CLRX assembler handles relocations to scratch symbol (`.scratchsym` pseudo-op).
+The CLRX assembler handles relocations to scratch symbol (`.scratchsym` pseudo-op).
 These relocations can be applied to places that accepts 32-bit literal immediates.
 Only two types of relocations is allowed: